These 7 items or topics include the main problems in modern cosmology.

 Item (1) thoroughly explains the problem and its history, but it can be stated simply:

-That simple mistake put cosmology on the wrong track because it was never questioned even after dark energy arose as the excuse for unexplainable redshifts.
+That simple mistake for galaxies and quasars put cosmology on the wrong track.
+It was never questioned even after dark energy arose as the excuse for unexplainable redshifts.

-The big bang concept had some proponents in the 1920’s and this mistake with its distribution of redshift data enabled its acceptance..
+The big bang concept had some proponents in the 1920’s and this mistake with its widespread distribution of red shifts aided its acceptance..